microsoft/accessibility-insights-windows/docs/RulesOverview.md

 Rules are the automated accessibility tests run by Accessibility Insights For Windows.
 Each rule is independent of any other and contains all information about itself.

+For an overview of the Rules projects, please see the "Accessibility Rules" section in [Overview of Accessibility Insights for Windows](./overview.md)

 ## Anatomy of a rule

 Rules have three basic components